WordPress/gutenberg/docs/how-to-guides/feature-flags.md

 	process.env.IS_GUTENBERG_PLUGIN ? myPluginOnlyFeature : undefined;
 ```

-In non-plugin environments ,the `phaseTwoFeature` export will be `undefined`.
+In the above example, the `pluginOnlyFeature` export will be `undefined` in non-plugin environments such as WordPress core.

+### Importing features

 If you're attempting to import and call a plugin-only feature, be sure to wrap the function call in an `if` statement to avoid an error: